ruanyf/react-babel-webpack-boilerplate/README.md

 $ npm install
 ```

-Last, launch the boilerplate app.
+Next, launch the boilerplate app.

 ```bash
 $ npm start
 ```

-Now, you should see a new browser window/tab opening and a title of "Hello World" in http://127.0.0.1:8080.
+Now you should see a new browser window/tab opening and a title of "Hello World" in http://127.0.0.1:8080.

-In addition, you need update `package.json` and modify fields like `name`, `version`, `description`, `keywords`, `author`, `license` and so on to fit your project.
+Last, you need update `package.json` and modify fields like `name`, `version`, `description`, `keywords`, `author`, `license` and so on to fit your project.

 From there, you start to develop your own code in the `app` directory.
 When you finish coding, use `npm run build` or `npm run deploy` to build the static files.